 You will find astonishing examples of architecture: Baroque, Classicism and many neo-styles here but most of all – Warsaw is a city of Modernism.
-From the beginning of 20th century, through nineteen-twenties and thirties, as Warsaw was expanding far beyond the city center influenced by the newest architecture and urban world trends which survived the war.
-Today a modernist house built in the nineteen-thirties can be more authentic than the Royal Castle constructed in the Baroque period but had to be rebuilt in the nineteen-seventies and eighties after its destruction during the second war.
+From the beginning of the 20th century, through nineteen-twenties and thirties, as Warsaw was expanding far beyond the city center influenced by the newest architecture and urban world trends which survived the war.
 The architectural style that makes Warsaw much different from Western European cities is socialist realism.
 The finest example of that you will see in the city center: The Palace of Culture and Science, a symbol of the city, Stalin`s, loved or hated, “gift.”

 Nowadays Warsaw is a very dynamic, quickly developing city full of young people and positive energy.
 This is the city I want to show you and I can guarantee – you will see things from a different perspective than what you might have imagined or expected.